Afghanistan travel advice

 Religious proselytism

 Religious proselytism is illegal in Afghanistan.
 This includes preaching, possessing, or distributing religious literature or material.
 If you convert or try to convert someone from Islam to another religion, you could face harsh punishment, including the death sentence.
-There are reports of individuals practicing a religion other than Islam being arbitrarily arrested, detained and victims of physical violence and abuse.
+Individuals practicing a religion other than Islam have been arbitrarily arrested, detained and victims of physical violence and abuse.

 Blasphemy